informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### facetColumn.isAllOutboundNotNull : <code>Boolean</code>
 Whether the facet is defining an all outbound path that the columns used in the path are all not-null.
+NOTE even if the column.nullok is false, ermrest could return null value for it if the user rights to select that column is `null`.

 **Kind**: instance property of [<code>FacetColumn</code>](#ERMrest.FacetColumn)
 <a name="ERMrest.FacetColumn+barPlot"></a>